elisesirivisal/deep-learning-challenge/README.md

 <img src="Images/fit_model4.png" alt="Attemp 4">

-<p>We observe considerable improvement over time in the graph of attempt #4's accuracy value over the course of fitting the model, thought the graph still plateaus around 74% with less variation than the previous attempt.</p>
+<p>We observe considerable improvement over time in the graph of attempt #4's accuracy value over the course of fitting the model, though the graph still plateaus around 74% with less variation than the previous attempt.</p>

 There are a lot of layers to the data we're feeding the model, so I thought increasing the complexity could show a improvement.
-Increasing the complexity through each attempt has shown improvement, though the strucutre of the model hasn't quite reached the target goal of 75% accuracy.
+Increasing the complexity through each attempt has shown minor improvement, though the strucutre of the model hasn't reached the target goal of 75% accuracy.

 ## Results
-Write an analysis that includes a title and multiple sections, labeled with headers and subheaders (4 points) Format images in the report so that they display correction (2) Explain the purpose of the analysis (4)
-Answer all 6 questions in the results section (10) Summarize the overall results of your model (4) Describe how you could use a different model to solve the same problem, and explain why you would use that model (6)

-# Summary
+Overall, the model has shown us that with complex problems and projects come complex models that we need to work with.
+There are a lot of "buckets" we're working with for Alphabet Soup Charity's application process, so there are needs to be a complex model made.
+Although the model's potential hasn't been reached, there is still a considerable amount of lesson to be learned from this project. <br>
+For the next attempt, I would explore the difference in result by playing with the activation functions, and more layers.
+Increasing complexity increases runtime significantly, so this was an obstacle in working with this project.
+If more time was available, I could explore this more to see how each factor affects our results.
+For example, we're experiencing quite high less with each fitting, so I could explore ways to decrease this- either by changing the layering activation functions and by playing with the order.